BlockShangerous/CryptoCannoneer/README.md

 https://blockshangerous.com/cryptocannoneer/

-This is a turret controlled via Telegram that runs on a raspi and is programmed with nodered There is also a Stellar Lumens (XLM) integration that awards players with TRRT Token whenever they successfully fire the turret.
+This is a turret controlled via Telegram that runs on a raspi and is programmed with nodered.

+There is also a Stellar Lumens (XLM) integration that awards players with TRRT Token whenever they successfully fire the turret.
 TRRT Token can then be sent back to the issuer and literally burned via a flamethrower!